Catherine Haddad Staller

 In 2006, Haddad Staller was alternate for the US Dressage Team in Aachen at the World Equestrian Games.
 In 2007, with Maximus JSS, she finished seventh at the 2007 FEI World Cup Finals in Las Vegas.

 In 2009, Haddad Staller won 9 Grand Prix with Cadillac and Winyamaro in European competitions.
 In 2010, she was Reserve for the US Dressage Team for the World Equestrian Games in Kentucky and won the CDI-W at Dressage at Devon in the USA.
-Returning to Europe that fall, she represented the USA at the Leipzig FEI World Cup Final in April of 2011.
+Returning to Europe that fall, she finished 11th at the Leipzig FEI World Cup Final in April of 2011.

-Haddad Staller returned to the USA in 2012 and opened training facilities in New Jersey and Florida which are still currently operating.
+Haddad Staller returned to the USA in 2012 and opened training facilities in New Jersey and Florida to continue her work.

 Haddad Staller received a B.A. from James Madison College at Michigan State University in 1987 and graduated with Honors.
-She is a recipient of the BHSAI certificate from the British Horse Society and has been awarded with the German Gold Medal for Dressage and the USDF Gold Medal.
-She credits Willi Schultheis, Rudolf Zeilinger and Morten Thomsen for her dressage education.
+She is a recipient of the BHSAI certificate from the British Horse Society and has been awarded with the German Gold Medal for Dressage and the USDF Gold Medal for Dressage.
+She credits Willi Schultheis, Rudolf Zeilinger, Morten Thomsen for her dressage education and is currently coached by Johann Hinnemann.

 Haddad Staller is an active member of the International Dressage Riders Executive Board and coordinates closely with the International Dressage Trainers Club on issues effecting the sport at the international level.